 The following information, developed in consultation with the Office of the General Counsel, reflects our good faith understanding of the application of copyright and its statutory limitations, including fair use, to library e-reserves.

-- The instructor or the University owns the copyright to the work.
+- The instructor or TU owns the copyright.

-- The instructor has already obtained written permission from the copyright owner to copy and distribute the work electronically.
-(The library may require a copy of the permission before posting the work in e-reserves.)
+- The instructor has written permission from the copyright owner to copy and distribute the work electronically.
+(We may need a copy of the permission before posting in e-reserves.)

 - The materials are in the public domain.
-This includes works whose copyright term has expired, as well as most works produced by the U.S. Government.
+This includes items whose copyright term has expired, as well as most works produced by the U.S. Government.

-- Use of the material qualifies as a fair use.
+- Use of the item qualifies as a fair use.

 How Much of a Copyrighted Work Can Be Posted in E-Reserves?